22 August – 3 September

 31 October – 5 November

-This exhibition presents diversity and creativity by five female painters showcasing works of oil, acrylic and mixed media on canvas.
+This exhibition presents diversity and creativity by eight female painters showcasing works of oil, acrylic and mixed media on canvas.

 8 – 12 November

 Artist-in-Residence Edwina Marion will present a series of large scale portraits and landscapes exploring themes of femininity, fashion and the natural world, created during her time at Box Hill Community Arts Centre.